Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 scanWindow_ms: scan window in milliseconds.

-Valid value: 3 to 10240.
+- 3 to 10240.

 **Returns**
 ~~~~~~~~~~~